Marx-wrld/Resume-Builder/README.md

 - ExpressJs is fast and provides several features for building apps in node.js
 - CORS is a node.js package that allows communication between different domains.
 - Nodemon will automatically restart the server after noticing file changes
+- React-Router will enable us to navigate between pages in our react app.
+- Axios is a prmoised based HTTP client for performing asynchronous requests